LSJ957/muc-hh-kappa3/README.md

 > [arXiv:2608.01888](https://arxiv.org/abs/2608.01888).

 The paper covers both the resolved (4-jet) and the boosted (2 fat-jet) regions.
-This repository contains the **resolved-channel pipeline only**: feature extraction (including topological-data-analysis descriptors), the SPANet-style jet→Higgs pairing network, the two event classifiers, and the binned likelihood scan in κ₃.
+This repository contains the resolved-channel pipeline only: feature extraction (including topological-data-analysis descriptors), the SPANet-style jet→Higgs pairing network, the two event classifiers, and the binned likelihood scan in κ₃.
 The release covers the default analysis chain behind